 If you want to try a wide range of our products and fill up the freezer with easy to cook and delicious beef, then we...View full product details

 Price per whole tongue, average 1.6kg.
 Sold frozen.View full product details

 Beef skirt is one of the most flavourful cuts of beef, Skirt steak is tough, however, so the best way to cook it is very quickly over...View full product details

 Sold fresh and frozen.View full product details

 Grass-fed beef bones, ideal for making stock and beef bone broth.
-Sold frozen.View full product details
+If you would like larger bones for dogs please request in comments.
+Not available...View full product details